bukinoshita/anderson/readme.md

 _You need to add a `.anderson.yml` file in your project, check example [here](https://github.com/bukinoshita/anderson/blob/master/.anderson.yml)._

 _anderson is heavily inspired on [anderson](https://github.com/contraband/anderson)_

-Feel free to contribute to this project to improve the code.

 ## API